GavinJS/nsurl_killer/README.md

 ## Installing

-To install the tool, run the following command:
+To install the tool, run the following command in the terminal and then reboot:

 	/usr/bin/curl -sL "https://raw.githubusercontent.com/GavinJS/nsurl_killer/master/install.sh" | sudo /bin/sh --